seL4/microkit/docs/manual.md

 * `prefill_path`: (optional) Path to a file containing data that the memory region will be filled with at initialisation.

 The `memory_region` element does not support any child elements.

+## `cspace` {#sdf-cspace}

+The `cspace` element represents the *Capability Space* of each protection domain.
+This is an advanced feature designed for users of Microkit who want more complex runtime behaviour than the system description file allows.
+For more details on how CSpaces and capabilities work, please see the ['Capability Spaces' section of the seL4 reference manual](https://sel4.systems/Info/Docs/seL4-manual-latest.pdf#chapter.3).

+It supports no attributes, but supports the following elements as children:

+* `cap_tcb`: A capability to a protection domain's Thread Control Block (TCB).
+* `cap_sc`: A capability to a protection domain's Scheduling Context (SC).
+  If the protection domain is passive, this is a capability to the notification's scheduling context.
+* `cap_vspace`: A capability to a protection domain's VSpace.
+* `cap_cspace`: A capability to a protection domain's CSpace.

+All of the elements support the `slot` attribute, which is is an opaque identifier used to address the capability at runtime.
+To convert the `slot` to an `seL4_CPtr`, use the [`seL4_CPtr microkit_cspace_slot_to_cptr(seL4_Word slot)`](#libmicrokit_cspace_slot_to_cptr) function.

+See the 'cap_sharing' example packaged in your SDK or [on GitHub](https://github.com/seL4/microkit/tree/main/example/cap_sharing).

+All capability elements (currently) all support the `pd` attribute, the name of the protection domain that the capability is from.
+For instance, `<cap_tcb slot="1" pd="alpha">` will place the TCB of PD 'alpha' in the CSpace of the current PD.

 ### Page sizes by architecture